citysu/csiread/README.md

 Parse `.dat` file in python directly, the code has been optimized with `Cython`, and it just works on Linux and Windows,

-If using CSITool, csiread can work when setting `connector_log=0x1, 0x4, 0x5`.
+If using Linux 802.11n CSI Tool, csiread can work when setting `connector_log=0x1, 0x4, 0x5`.

 ## Install